rofore/shoebill/README.md

 < STILL EXPERIMENTAL! >

-This fork of Shoebill builds on Apple Silicon and allows networking using Apple's VMNet (needs to be executed as root!)
+This fork of Shoebill builds on Apple Silicon and allows networking using Apple's VMNet (needs to be executed as root!).
+It also uses standard Quartz 2D to render the video output and _should_ (not tested!) work on retina and non-retina displays.

 <h1><img align=right src="../../../pruten.github.io/raw/master/web/stork_tiny_head3.jpg"/>Shoebill</h1>